Huegoxaga/notes/finance/related-concepts.md

 - This base unit of time over which an interest rate is calculated is called the interest period
   - If the time period of an interest rate is not spcified, it is an annual interest rate
-- `Nominal interest rate` is the conventional method of stating the annual interest rate
+- `Nominal interest rate` is the conventional method of stating the annual interest rate regardless how it is compounded, i.e. monthly, annually
 - `Effective interest rate` is the actual annual interest rate after compounding its sub-compounding periods
   - The more frequent the rate of compounding the higher the interest the investor can get
 - `Simple Interest` only uses the original pricipal to calculate interest for the next time period